MacroPower/macropower-analytics-panel/server/README.md

 # macropower-analytics-panel Server

-A very simple http listener for macropower-analytics-panel.
+A receiver for the macropower-analytics-panel Grafana plugin.

 It can be used to expose data to systems supporting the OpenMetrics standard (e.g. Prometheus, InfluxDB 2.0) and/or your logging system of choice (e.g. Loki).